-“100 Bolognesi in Cucina” takes a look at Bologna not only from the standpoint of its recipes, but also from its people and culture as a whole.
+“100 Bolognesi in Cucina” (100 Cooks from Bologna in the Kitchen) takes a look at Bologna not only from the standpoint of its recipes, but also from its people and culture as a whole.
 This book will help with your reading abilities while transporting you to a unique, beloved part of Italy’s diverse culture.

 Unsurprisingly, many bilingual books are actually made for children.
 These types of books can be highly beneficial to a child’s learning process and can help them get a jump start on reading in another language while they’re still young, but they’re also useful for Italian learners at any age.

-“Ti voglio bene, mamma” (literally “I love you, mom”) is one of the many options available.
+“Ti voglio bene, mamma” (I Love My Mom), which means literally “I love you, mom,” is one of the many options available.
 These books are useful for children and families who may want to study together, but they can do just as well for older readers who want to start somewhere simple.

 The illustrations provide a helpful guide to the text, and the child-friendly structure makes it easy to pick up valuable new vocabulary and grammar.

 This is, of course, one of many options in the way of children’s bilingual books.
-There are plenty more to look for, so don’t be afraid to go exploring for others if this one isn’t quite your type.
+There are plenty more to look for, so don’t be afraid to go exploring for others as well.
 “Ti voglio bene, mamma” comes in in a physical print edition, but can also be purchased digitally.

 With an ancient culture that spans thousands of years, Italy has plenty of unique architecture to spare.
 The various buildings that cover the country come from a huge range of time periods and cultural contexts, and there’s much to learn from taking a peek at them.
 “Bella!
 Italia.
-Le grandi meraviglie!” is a bilingual book that takes a look at the beauty of Italy’s buildings.
+Le grandi meraviglie!”
+(Beautiful!
+Italy.
+The Great Wonders) is a bilingual book that takes a look at the beauty of Italy’s buildings.